 It is important for people working in substance use and addictions to be familiar with the work of collaborating departments, so they can help their clients navigate these systems.

-Here are some examples of addiction-related interagency collaborations in Massachusetts:
+Here are some examples of current and past addiction-related interagency collaborations in Massachusetts

 - ATR - Access to Recovery is a Federally-funded program to give people with substance use disorders wider access to community services to help them start or continue on the road to recovery.
 MA-ATR is creating an integrated and coordinated system of care that brings together traditional treatment services with a host of non-traditional community and faith-based recovery support services.
 MA-ATR works in two counties: Hampden County (Springfield area) and Suffolk County (Boston area).